DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: DCA2/The Penalty Convex-Concave Procedure

-\subsection{DCA2/The Penalty Convex-Concave Procedure}
+\section{DCA2/The Penalty Convex-Concave Procedure}

-Observe that in order to apply Algorithm~\ref{alg:CCP}, one needs to find a feasible point of the problem under consideration.
-In the case when such point is unknown in advance and is hard to compute, one can use a combination of the DC algorithm and exact penalty techniques that allows one to start iterations at infeasible points.
-Such modifications of Algorithm~\ref{alg:CCP} were discussed in \cite{LippBoyd} (and in \cite{LeThiPhamDinh2014,LeThiPhamDinh2014b} in the case of inequality constrained problems).
-Here we present and analyse one such method, called \textit{the Penalty Convex-Concave Procedure} (Penalty CCP), which is a slight modification of \cite[Algorithm~4.2]{LippBoyd}.
+In order to apply Algorithmic Pattern~\ref{alg:CCP}, one needs to find a feasible point of the problem under consideration.
+In the case when such point is unknown in advance and is hard to compute, one can use a combination of the DCA and exact penalty techniques that allows one to start iterations at infeasible points.
+Such modifications of Algorithmic Pattern~\ref{alg:CCP} were discussed in \cite{LippBoyd} (and in \cite{LeThiPhamDinh2014,LeThiPhamDinh2014b} in the case of inequality constrained problems).
+Here we present and analyze one such method, which is a slight modification of the penalty convex-concave procedure \cite[Algorithm~4.2]{LippBoyd}.
 This method can be viewed as an extension of DCA2 algorithm from \cite{LeThiPhamDinh2014,LeThiPhamDinh2014b} to the case of cone constrained DC optimization problems.

-A general scheme of DCA2/Penalty CCP for the problem $(\mathcal{P})$ is given in Algorithm~\ref{alg:CCP_penalty}.
+A general scheme of DCA2/Penalty CCP for the problem $(\mathcal{P})$ is given in Algorithmic Pattern~\ref{alg:CCP_penalty}.
 The only difference between our method and \cite[Algorithm~4.2]{LippBoyd} is the penalty updates.
-Namely, in constrast to \cite{LippBoyd}, we increase the penalty parameter, only if the infeasibility measure at the current iteration exceeds a prespecified threshold.
-Let us also note that the inequality $t_0 \succ_{K^*} 0$ on Step~1 of Algorithm~\ref{alg:CCP_penalty} means that $t_0 \in K^*$ and $\langle t_0, y \rangle > 0$ for any $y \in K$, $y \ne 0$.
+Namely, in contrast to \cite{LippBoyd}, we increase the penalty parameter, only if the infeasibility measure at the current iteration exceeds a prespecified threshold.
+Let us also note that the inequality $t_0 \succ_{K^*} 0$ means that $t_0 \in K^*$ and $\langle t_0, y \rangle > 0$ for any $y \in K$, $y \ne 0$.
+Finally, a stopping criterion for Algorithmic Pattern~\ref{alg:CCP_penalty} is discussed in Remark~\ref{rmrk:PenaltyCCP_StoppinCriterion} below.

+\begin{remark} Let us point out how the penalized subproblem on Step~2 of Algorithmic Pattern~\ref{alg:CCP_penalty} is connected with standard exact penalty methods for cone constrained optimization \cite{BonnansShapiro,Auslender}.
+Following the standard exact penalty methodology, one can base an exact penalty local search method for the problem $(\mathcal{P})$ on the function $\Phi_c(\cdot) = f_0(\cdot) + c \dist(F(\cdot), -K)$.
+Taking into account the fact that the map $y \mapsto \dist(y, -K)$ is monotone with respect to the partial order $\preceq_K$ and utilizing the DC structure of the problem $(\mathcal{P})$ one can define a global convex majorant of the function $\Phi_c$ of the form

+and propose a DCA-type method for the problem $(\mathcal{P})$ based on sequential minimization of this function.
+To be able to utilize efficient convex cone constrained optimization methods \cite{NesterovNemirovski,BenTalNemirovski,BoydVandenberghe} and corresponding software, one can rewrite the problem of minimizing the function $\Psi_c(\cdot; x_n; v_n)$ over the set $Q$ as the equivalent convex cone constrained problem